lambdaclass/concrete/README.md

 - **Simple syntax:** the grammar is LL(1) and checked as part of the project.
 - **Linear ownership:** non-`Copy` values are used exactly once; `_` may ignore only `Copy` data.
+- **Scoped references:** safe references are second-class: they flow down into calls, callbacks, and borrow blocks, but safe APIs do not return `&T` / `&mut T`.
+Accessors use scoped callbacks, owned views, or value returns instead.
 - **No garbage collector:** resource lifetimes are explicit and checked.
 - **Capability headers:** side effects and authority appear in function signatures, such as `with(Console)`, `with(File)`, and `with(Alloc)`.